allenai/allennlp/tutorials/getting_started/using_in_your_repo.md

 ---
 layout: tutorial
-title: Using AllenNLP in Your Repo
+title: Using AllenNLP in Your Project
-id: using-allennlp-in-your-repo
+id: using-allennlp-in-your-project
 ---

 In this tutorial, we take you step-by-step through the process you need to go through to get up and running with your own models on your own data in your own repository, using AllenNLP as an imported library.
 There is naturally some overlap with things we covered in previous tutorials, but, hey, some repetition is good, right?

 We'll build a model for classifying academic papers, and we'll do it using a [separate repository](https://github.com/allenai/allennlp-as-a-library-example), showing how to include